shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 * **Assemble a Team:**  Form a team of culinary experts, food historians, restaurant consultants, architects, and representatives from different ethnic communities.
 * **Field Research:**  Conduct extensive research trips to each ethnic region, documenting traditional cooking methods, ingredients, recipes, and cultural nuances.
-* **Stakeholder Engagement:**  Collaborate with local chefs, restaurateurs, farmers, and community leaders to ensure the accuracy and cultural sensitivity of the templates.
+* **Stakeholder Involvement:**  Collaborate with local chefs, restaurateurs, farmers, and community leaders to ensure the accuracy and cultural sensitivity of the templates.

 **Step 2: Template Development**